loganpkg/spot/README.md

 The status bar displays `!` if the last command failed, followed by `*` if the buffer has been modified.
 The filename associated with the buffer is presented next, followed by the current row and column number in brackets.
-Finally, the hex value of the char under the cursor (which may be in the command line) is displayed.
+The hex value of the char under the cursor (which may be in the command line) is displayed.
+Finally, the if the last command included a shell command which succeeded (the process terminated normally), then the exit status is displayed.

 The command line is at the bottom of the window and is used for _two-step_ commands that require user input.
 Most single-step commands work inside the